Cluster-Based Control of Transition-Independent MDPs: Solving for a Clustered Control Policy

-The results of Theorem \ref{bounds} are similar to those developed for API as both techniques perform an approximate policy improvement step.
-The difference is that API has an additional step of approximately evaluating each proposed policy with $V_k\approx V_{\pi_k}$.
+\paragraph{Approximate PI (API)} In practice, API \cite{bertsekas1995dynamic} is often used to compute policy evaluation and improvement up to some allowed error bounds.
+The results of Theorem \ref{bounds} are similar to those for API as both techniques perform an approximate policy improvement step, but API has an additional step of approximately evaluating proposed policies.
 In CVI, policy evaluation is only performed after the found policy converges.
-The two techniques are similar in concept, but CVI is designed specifically for structure inherent to a cluster-based control policy.
+The two techniques are similar in concept, but CVI is based on structure inherent to a cluster-based control policy.

-The policy improvement step of API can be modified to be the cluster-wise maximization as in CVI.
-This means that API policy improvement bound $\|\Tb_{\Pi^k}V_k-\Tb V^*\|\leq \epsilon$ measures the goodness of the maximization approximation in CVI.

-\paragraph{Asynchronous Methods} General VI may be adapted such that value updates across the states are performed asynchronously.
-These techniques generally yield faster convergence and enable parallel computation.
-In particular, the Gauss-Seidel method is an adaptation of VI whereby the value for only one state is updated at each iteration.
-CVI-style updates may be directly used in conjunction with an asynchronous method.
-The clustered structure lends itself to distributed computation, as the optimization step across each entry $\alpha_c$ may be performed by a different machine.
+\paragraph{State Aggregation} Clustered policies are thematically related to state aggregation methods, but the technical formulations are distinct.
+Both methods aim to reduce the dimensionality of the problem by solving smaller MDPs.
+In state aggregation, similar states are grouped together to form a new system with a reduced state space and weighted transitions.
+In comparison, the clustered formulation works for applications with partitioned substates and factorable transitions.
+These two methods could be used in tandem to enjoy further dimensionality reduction, whereby a clustered formulation could use aggregation techniques on the set of substates. \fi